 Robin received a B.A in psychology and history from the University of Iowa, Iowa City, IA.
 Prior to joining the research team at Foundations of Health Research Center, she gained over 8 years of experience working with parent and child research participants in studies of early-onset depression at Washington University School of Medicine in St. Louis.
 At Foundations for Health Research Center, she helps to coordinate Dr. Edith Chen’s Family Asthma Study and conduct study assessments.

 Kay helps manage Dr. Miller’s stress and health study.
 Prior to joining the Foundations of Health Research Center, Kay was a data manager for a child development lab from 2012-2015 at the University of Maryland where she managed two large longitudinal data sets.
 She graduated from Ohio University in 2012 with a B.A. in psychology where she volunteered in both a health psychology and a clinical psychology lab.
-Always having a knack for numbers, she hopes to continue her pursuit of a graduate degree in statistics.

 Research Study Coordinator